 2. Statistics on employee burnout claim that 73% of millennial employees are less productive due to job burnout.

 Known as workaholics, millennials and Gen Zers tend to experience job burnout more than the previous generations.
 A study has shown that jobs are essential parts of the personal identity of both generations.
 This attitude, paired with their work ethic of being ‘always on,’ puts them at a higher risk of employee burnout.

-These job burnout statistics additionally showed that 85% of millennial employees think a mental health policy should be implemented at their workplace, and most Gen Zers agree (91%).
+These employee burnout statistics additionally showed that 85% of millennial employees think a mental health policy should be implemented at their workplace, and most Gen Zers agree (91%).